 4. Social Proof & UGC

 Social proof is one of the most effective ways for any e-commerce brand to convert consumers; 64% of shoppers actively seek out UGC before making a purchase choice.
 But for beauty & cosmetics brands, it’s even more important since people need more information to make a purchase decision and want to hear about other customers experiences with that product.

 Using a UGC/reviews app like Okendo gives beauty brands access to product attributes in reviews along with customer attributes.
 Customize product attributes to be rated in the review to highlight key selling points without relying on the reviewer to mention them in their copy.
-Use customer attributes to increase conversions by capturing additional information about the reviewer like skin type, concern, age, etc. This helps new shoppers align their purchase decision with people who have similar characteristics, making it more likely to end in conversion since I found someone like myself using it.
+Use customer attributes to increase conversions by capturing additional information about the reviewer like skin type, concern, age, etc. This helps new shoppers align their purchase decisions with people who have similar characteristics, making it more likely to end in conversion since I found someone like myself using it.

 From here, leverage the ratings, reviews, customer photos, etc., on social media, in carousels on your site, and even in Google Shopping results for maximum cross-channel impact and increased buyer confidence.

 Reviews are a great example of the magic of show versus tell in marketing, giving your brand the opportunity to showcase how customers experience your products.
 They can talk about how their skin changed, fixed their problems, etc., and highlight answers to concerns you may not have addressed in the PDP itself, like “Where in my skincare routine should I use this?
 Or can I use this with retinol?”
-Give your customer all the information they need to make an informed decision, convert more traffic, reduce returns, and enhance your brand’s overall CX.
+Give your customers all the information they need to make an informed decision, convert more traffic, reduce returns, and enhance your brand’s overall CX.